vishnugonela/pre-receive-hooks/README.md

 **GitHub Enterprise (GHE)** allows the usage of **pre-receive hooks** in its Git repositories with the help of its Site Administrators.
 This repository is used to host the pre-receive hook scripts and is maintained by the GHE Site Administrator team _(**Support** link is located at the bottom of this page)_.

-In short, a **pre-receive hook** is a script that is executed when a push occurs in a GHE repository.
+In short, a [pre-receive hook](https://help.github.com/enterprise/2.7/admin/guides/developer-workflow/about-pre-receive-hooks/) is a script that is executed when a push occurs in a GHE repository.
 You can use a pre-receive hook to perform an action or check that must occur when a push happens.
 For example, you can use hooks to check commit message syntax, verify a commit message is not blank, block all pushes, etc.

+## Things to consider

+- All pre-receive-hooks that are implemented are visible by all repositories on the GHE server, but it is disabled by default.
+Despite this, all repository owners will have the option to enable it if they browse the hooks section in their repository settings.
+- All pre-receive-hooks proposed and implemented should generally be consumable by any repository since they will be visible by anyone.

 ## How do I set up a pre-receive hook?